Small Reference Pools / Comic Books

 - Or superheroes that were filmed into a huge blockbuster movie adaptation.
 Or sometimes characters from the animated adaptations, such as Justice League.
-For example, because John Stewart, who was African-American, was the only Green Lantern known to many non-comic readers, many accused the live-action Green Lantern film of whitewashing by casting Ryan Reynolds as the lead role.
+For example, because John Stewart, who was African-American, was the only Green Lantern known to many non-comic readers, some people accused the live-action Green Lantern film of whitewashing by casting Ryan Reynolds as the lead role.
 They genuinely didn't realize John was only one of an entire group of characters (including men, women, aliens, and animals) to assume that mantle.

 - If someone is making reference to a hero who runs fast, it is almost always The Flash.